Leadership in Higher Education

 Colleges and universities operate in an increasingly competitive enrollment and accountability climate today.
 Higher education professionals who build successful careers know the impact and influence they have when collaborating full resources in both student affairs and academic affairs to help each student realize his or her full potential.
 BW's distinctive LHE program recognizes this need and develops transformative leaders who are ready to tackle current and future challenges in higher education.

-LHE curriculum includes student development theory, campus diversity, ethical leadership, public policy dimensions of higher education, funding and finance, counseling theory and practice and educational research.
-Choose from electives including strategic marketing, staff development, instructional technology and organizational behavior.
+LHE curriculum includes student development theory, history/philosophy of higher education, campus diversity, ethical leadership, public policy dimensions of higher education, funding and finance, counseling theory/practice and educational research.
 These courses, combined with two professional internships in student affairs and academic affairs, give graduates of the LHE program a distinctive set of skills, knowledge and experiences that have made them highly employable and promotable in colleges and universities nationwide.

 Review a complete list of courses in the LHE program outline.

 Students enroll in a learning community, progressing through the program together, building networks and collegial relationships.
 Students complete two professional-level internships at BW and/or other local colleges and universities; one in student affairs and one in academic affairs.
 Enrollment into the program is contingent upon being selected for an internship through a competitive interview process.
-The program requires completion of 46 credits — 30 course credits and 16 internship credits.
+Interview Day 2017 is scheduled for March 3, 2017.
+The MAEd requires completion of 46 credits — 34 course credits and 12 internship credits.
 Required courses are offered in the fall and spring semesters, with the summer between years available for practicum or elective coursework.